Diversity, Equity & Inclusion (DEI) Hub

 • In order to establish a standard for geographically flexible working, some companies concluded an agreement on the introduction and handling of home offices.
 For companies and employees, there are new opportunities and possibilities to design communication and ways of working in a more future-oriented way.
 The compatibility of work and private life is to be an important goal in this context.

 • Measurability is an essential criterion for the successful implementation of any strategy.
 For this reason, a company created an inclusion index as part of a regular employee survey.
 It indicates the level of success in creating a working environment in which appreciation, equal opportunities, fairness and belonging can be experienced by a diversity of people.
-The index questions were included in the survey for the first time in 2021 and now serves as an important indicator of D&I.
+The index questions were included in the survey for the first time in 2021 and now serves as an important indicator of DEI.

 • The increasing shortage of skilled workers, which will only get worse in the coming years due to demographic changes, has been identified as a major challenge for the future.
 To fight these challenges, a company founded a new generation network which surveys the needs and expectations of different age groups.
 The company also launched a country-wide apprenticeship scheme.